bem/bem-components/common.blocks/menu/menu.en.md

 ## The block's elements

-The `menu` block is visually represented by following elements:
+`menu` block is visually represented by following elements:

 ### __group

-A `__group` element is used for menu items grouping.
+`__group` element is used for menu items grouping.
 An Items that needed grouping should be placed to the element BEMJSON declaration's `content` field.
 The group elements are visually separated by a gray line.

 For example: